tritan67/OSPy/README.md

 OSPy Readme
 ====

-An improved Python port of the Arduino based OpenSprinkler firmware.
+An improved **Python 3** port of the Arduino based OpenSprinkler firmware.

 Because the web interface is based on the original firmware, the basics described in the [user manual](http://rayshobby.net/opensprinkler/svc-use/svc-web) are still applicable.